terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

 * The conference room has a computer, projector, and internet connection
 * If possible, please share your presentation files with Terry Brady for use on the conference computer
-* If you would like to use your own laptop, HDMI and VGA inputs are available
+* If you would like to use your own laptop, the following connectors are available
+  * HDMI
+  * VGA
+  * mini data port to HDMI